About This Guide

 Managing Your Digital Research Assets

 Keeping up with your research can be challenging, especially if you've got an extensive amount of work saved.
-Be sure to take a look at Managing Your Digital Research Assets, a guide compiled by former Mellon Postdoctoral Fellow Miriam Posner, and Data Management Specialist Jennifer Doty.
+Be sure to take a look at Managing Your Digital Research Assets, a guide compiled by Data Management Specialist Jennifer Doty.
 The guide is supplementary to a Digital Scholarship Commons (DiSC) workshop called "Managing Your Digital Assets."

 When you have a lot to accomplish in a little time, you'll find yourself wanting to improve your productivity.
 We've compiled a guide of tools and methods you may use to complete your studies and manage the rest of your life at the same time.